The 29 Best Side Hustles: Our Top Picks to Help You Make More Money

 What Skills Do Side Hustlers Need to Have?

-Finding a great side hustle is important, but that’s only half the equation.
-Each side hustler needs to have a set of intangible qualities to succeed.
+Finding or creating a great side hustle is important, but that’s only half the equation.
+Every side hustler needs a certain set of qualities to succeed.

-A significant adjustment newbie side hustlers need to make is learning how to be a self-starter.
-Covington says you get used to the systems and workflows of your day job because they have always been there.
-It’s up to you as the sole employee to create your workflow and stay motivated so your products or assignments get done on time.
+You’ll need to be a self-starter in order for your side hustle to succeed.
+It’s up to you as the sole employee to create your own workflow and stay motivated so your products or assignments get done on time.

 You’ll be better off knowing from the beginning that you’re going to make mistakes.
-This may be your first attempt trying to do a side hustle while balancing a day job and a personal life.
-Covington says there will be long nights and a lot of trial and error when learning how to run your business the best way possible.
-She says you have to be willing to forgive yourself if any setbacks occur.
+This may be your first attempt at side hustling while balancing a day job and a personal life.
+There will be long nights and a lot of trial and (probably more) error.
+If your side hustle isn’t going how you planned, the faster you can forgive yourself and cut your losses, the better.